NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • UV Protection: Many wine fridges have UV-resistant doors to shield wine from light.

 Curious about other storage solutions?
 Read this guide to wine cabinet vs. wine cooler to find the best fit for your needs.
+For those ready to upgrade their wine storage, explore our full range of wine cellar cooling systems and wine cabinet cooling systems to find the perfect solution for your home.

 Can I Store Unopened Wine in the Fridge?